pkalivas/radiate/docs/index.md

 * [Genetic Algorithms in Search, Optimization, and Machine Learning](https://www.amazon.com/Genetic-Algorithms-Search-Optimization-Machine/dp/0201157675) by David E. Goldberg: A foundational text that covers the principles and applications of genetic algorithms.
 * [Genetic Algorithms](https://www.amazon.com/Genetic-Algorithms-Concepts-Textbooks-Processing/dp/1852330724) by K.F.
 Man, K.S.
 Tang, and S. Kwong: A comprehensive book that covers the fundamental concepts and techniques of genetic algorithms.

+## Guide

+Throughout this user guide, at the end of each section, we will build upon the same example problem to demonstrate how to use the concepts that were just covered.